Social Phobia

 Souper by Gaston La Touche (1854-1913)

-The holiday season provides wonderful opportunities for people to attend social gatherings, whether the office party, family get-togethers, visiting with friends from out of town, catching up with acquaintances, and just spending time with loved ones.
-But for people with social phobias, this seemingly enjoyable frivolity can at times be a source of stress or anxiety.
+The holiday season provides wonderful opportunities for people to attend social gatherings, whether office parties, family get-togethers, visiting with friends from out of town, catching up with acquaintances, and just spending time with loved ones.
+But for people with social phobias, this seemingly enjoyable frivolity can, at times, be a source of stress or anxiety.
 According to the Corsini Encyclopedia of Psychology, anxiety disorders affect 20 percent of the US population, with 8-13 percent of the population dealing with social phobia in particular.
 Social phobia involves a fear of one or more social or performance situations, such as public speaking, conversations, or meeting new people.
 The fear is of being embarrassed, humiliated, or judged by others.

 Die Schüchterne (The Shy) by Hermann von Kaulbach (1846-1909)